-- The buildup of stress from living in modern society can be overwhelming.
-This includes day-to-day stress (worries about relationships, finances), or big stresses (such as trauma). - Examples include - Meeting basic needs, such as finances, housing, groceries. - Relationship stresses such as loneliness, conflicts with others, breakup, separation and divorce
+• The buildup of stress from living in modern society can be overwhelming.
+This includes day-to-day stress (worries about relationships, finances), or big stresses (such as trauma).

+- Examples include - Meeting basic needs, such as finances, housing, groceries.

+• Relationship stresses such as loneliness, conflicts with others, breakup, separation and divorce

+- a Employment of finding and k

+- Employment of finding and keeping work;

+Witnessing an experiencing abuse or people

-- Employment of finding and keeping work; - Witnessing or experiencing abuse or neglect - Breakups, conflict or losing someone you love.
+- Witnessing or experiencing abuse or neglect

+Breakups, conflict or losing someone you love.